TopicGPT: A Prompt-based Topic Modeling Framework: Experiments

+We consider three popular topic models that follow different paradigms: LDA, BERTopic, and SeededLDA.
+We control the number of topics $k$ to be equal to the number of topics generated by \frameworkname\ for a fair comparison.
+We adopt~\citet{hoyle_is_2021}'s data preprocessing pipeline for LDA and SeededLDA.
+We do not preprocess for BERTopic.\footnote{\href{https://maartengr.github.io/BERTopic/faq.html\#should-i-preprocess-the-data}{https://maartengr.github.io/BERTopic/faq.html\#should-i-preprocess-the-data}}

-\paragraph{LDA:} We use the MALLET \cite{McCallumMALLET} implementation of LDA with Gibbs sampling \cite{griffiths2002gibbs}.
-LDA is a well-established topic model that boasts strong alignment with human codes \cite{srivastava2017autoencoding, hoyle_is_2021} and high stability compared to neural topic models \cite{hoyle-etal-2022-neural}.
+\paragraph{LDA:} We use the MALLET \cite{McCallumMALLET} implementation of LDA with Gibbs sampling \cite{griffiths2002gibbs}, which boasts strong alignment with human codes \cite{srivastava2017autoencoding, hoyle_is_2021} and high stability compared to neural topic models \cite{hoyle-etal-2022-neural}.
 We set $|V|$ = 15,000, $\alpha = 1.0$, $\beta = 0.1$, and run LDA for 2,000 iterations with optimization at every 10 intervals.
-For fair comparison, we control the number of topics $k$ to be equal to the number of topics generated by \frameworkname.

 \paragraph{BERTopic:} BERTopic is a popular neural topic model that obtains topics by performing clustering on Sentence-Transformer embeddings of documents \cite{grootendorst2022bertopic}.
-We maintained all default hyperparameters except for the number of topics $k$, which were controlled to be equal to the number of topics generated by \frameworkname.
+We maintain all default hyperparameters.

+\paragraph{SeededLDA:} SeededLDA \cite{jagarlamudi_incorporating_2012} incorporates seed topics to steer the resulting word-topic and document-topic distributions towards topics of interest to the users.
+We maintain all default hyperparameters